Train Smarter: Have a Plan by Mick Wall

 Really do take note of that final column, ‘minimum recovery time’.
 This is crucial to get the best out of your hard work, allowing yourself enough time to recover before the next hard session.
 There is a separate section later on all about recovery.

-The other important thing to realise is that these intensities and RPE (rate of perceived exertion) are the same for everyone regardless of whether you’re a 35 minute 10k runner or a 60 minute 10k runner.
+The other important thing to realise is that these intensities and RPE (rate of perceived exertion) is the same for everyone regardless of whether you’re a 35 minute 10k runner or a 60 minute 10k runner.

 Easy is easy relative to YOUR current fitness and ability.
-Similarly, the only the difference between the Vo2 interval pace of a 35 minute 10k runner and a 60 minute 10k runner is that one person will be capable of going much faster because of their current fitness.
+Similarly, the only difference between the Vo2 interval pace of a 35 minute 10k runner and a 60 minute 10k runner is that one person will be capable of going much faster because of their current fitness.
 Both runners will be working ‘hard’ and to both it will feel like 8 out of 10 on the effort scale, but current fitness allows one to go much faster.

 Below we will talk about the benefits of each training type, how they fit together to make up your entire running fitness and how best to proportionally carve up your training across the different intensities.
 We also provide a pace calculator that will give you the correct training paces for each intensity based on YOUR current fitness and ability.

 Think of your entire running fitness as a bungalow.
-In simplistic terms you can break the bungalow down into three elements; the main body of the bungalow is your aerobic capacity, the ceiling above your head is your lactate / anaerobic threshold and the tip of the roof is your vo2 max.
+In simplistic terms you can break the bungalow down into three elements; the main body of the bungalow is your aerobic capacity, the ceiling above your head is your lactate/anaerobic threshold and the tip of the roof is your vo2 max.

 A fourth element, Repetition pace, sits above them all as training at this pace allows you to run more economically at all paces.
 See my Bungalow diagram below.